AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

              disable-download: true
 ```

-In addition to the base annotations provided by Runtime (See [here](https://github.com/adobe-apiplatform/incubator-openwhisk/blob/master/docs/annotations.md)), there are a few special annotations:
+In addition to the [base annotations](https://github.com/adobe-apiplatform/incubator-openwhisk/blob/master/docs/annotations.md) provided by Runtime, there are two special ones:

-- **disable-download** (Default: false) - Determines whether action code can be downloaded.
+- **disable-download** (default: false) determines whether action code can be downloaded.
 Once this annotation is set to true, it cannot be set back to false.
-- **require-adobe-auth** (Default: false) - Determines whether the action will require Adobe authentication to invoke.
-See [here](https://developer.adobe.com/app-builder/docs/guides/security/#authentication-and-authorization-handling) for more.
+- **require-adobe-auth** (Default: false) determines whether the action will require Adobe authentication to invoke.
+See [here](/app_builder_guides/security/index.md#authentication-and-authorization-handling) for more.

 ##### API Gateway Configuration

 A Runtime API Gateway configuration can be added to expose web actions over specific paths and HTTP verbs.

 > Note: It can take 5 to 10 minutes for new gateway configurations to provision.
-In the meantime, you may see 404 errors from your API.
+Until they do, you may see 404 errors from your API.

 ```yaml
 runtimeManifest: